-Address value City State Z in Location: s contract is made by and between the Board of Directors of Kent School District No. 415, King shington (District), and (Employee). during the ployee is hereby employed by District to perform assigned services as (FTE) certificated staff school year, which shall include 180 days of service, exclusive of school holidays, school and any regularly scheduled school days cancelled because of inclement weather or emergency. supervisor, between the regulations reassignmen subject to t rights and be and the Ass ployee shall perform such duties as may reasonably be assigned by his or her principal or other including such duties and obligations as may be prescribed by the collective bargaining agreement.
-District and the Kent Education Association (Association), applicable state and federal statutes and and district policies, procedures and regulations.
-Employee shall be subject to assignment, at and transfer by the District superintendent or other designated administrative authority who is the limitations of the applicable collective bargaining agreement.
-Employee shall be granted all the penefits pursuant to the provisions of the collective bargaining agreement between the district occiation.
-Employee shall receive compensation and benefits as specified in the collective bargaining between the district and the association. with ployee's annual base salary shall be payable in twelve installments commencing on September 30, successive installments being payable on the last working day of each month.
-December payroll be distributed on the last scheduled school day preceding the winter vacation. office a val s contract does not become effective until: (A) Employee registers with the District superintendent's id state Certificate; and (B) Employee signs and returns this contract to the District superintendent's before Date. this contrac he event Employee fails to sign and return this contract on the terms stated within the time specified, t will be withdrawn without any future notice or action.
-In that instance, the District will consider the b have waived any right to employment with the District.
-By the orde r of the Board of Directors BY erintendent Employee Signature Secr KSD KE etary of the Board KSD KE A ' Date Signed: Administrative Offices, 12033 SE 256 th , Kent, Washington 98030 Transmittative Offices, 12000 off 200, 12011, 11 admington 70000
+Employee Name Address City State Zip Location: This contract is made by and between the Board of Directors of Kent School District No. 415, King County, Washington (District), and (Employee).
+Employee is hereby employed by District to perform assigned services as (FTE) certificated staff during the school year, which shall include 187 days of service, exclusive of school holidays, school vacations and any regularly scheduled school days cancelled because of inclement weather or emergency.
+Employee shall perform such duties as may reasonably be assigned by his or her principal or other supervisor, including such duties and obligations as may be prescribed by the collective bargaining agreement between the District and the Kent Education Association (Association), applicable state and federal statutes and regulations and district policies, procedures and regulations.
+Employee shall be subject to assignment, reassignment and transfer by the District superintendent or other designated administrative authority who is subject to the limitations of the applicable collective bargaining agreement.
+Employee shall be granted all the rights and benefits pursuant to the provisions of the collective bargaining agreement between the district and the Association.
+Employee shall receive compensation and benefits as specified in the collective bargaining agreement between the district and the association.
+Employee's annual base salary shall be payable in twelve installments commencing on September 30, with successive installments being payable on the last working day of each month.
+December payroll checks shall be distributed on the last scheduled school day preceding the winter vacation.
+This contract does not become effective until: (A) Employee registers with the District superintendent's office a valid state Certificate; and (B) Employee signs and returns this contract to the District superintendent's office on or before Date.
+In the event Employee fails to sign and return this contract on the terms stated within the time specified, this contract will be withdrawn without any future notice or action.
+In that instance, the District will consider the Employee to have waived any right to employment with the District.
+By the order of the Board of Directors BY Superintendent Employee Signature Secretary of the Board KSD KEA ' Date Signed:Administrative Offices, 12033 SE 256th, Kent, Washington 98030 Administrative Offices, 12000 SE 200, Kent, Washington 70000